spex-xray/spex-help/source/threads/pionena/pionena.rst

 Step 4f: Set the component relation for line-of-sight #1.

-.. note:: Photons from both the Comptonized disk and power-law components are screened by the obscuring wind and warm absorber components at the redshift of the target, as well as the galactic absorption before reaching the detector.
+.. |br| note:: Photons from both the Comptonized disk and power-law components
+    are screened by the obscuring wind and warm absorber components at the redshift of the target, as well as the galactic absorption before reaching the detector.
 Photons from the neutral reflection component is assumed not to be screened by the obscuring wind and warm absorber for simplicity.
     It is still redshifted and requires the galactic absorption.

 ::